 Health information management–specific software that is an industry leader is incorporated into classes.
 Courses are available via distance delivery, webcast videos, and other website resources.

-DSU's HIT program is accredited by the Commission on Accreditation of Health Informatics and Information Management Education (CAHIIM).
+DSU's HIT program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
 Our graduates are prepared to take the AHIMA exam to become a Registered Health Information Technician (RHIT).

 Get your degree online